 EAT: Ruddy Duck Seafood and Alehouse, St. George’s Island.
 Right next door to the Island Inn and Suites, this second Ruddy Duck outpost is all about the water views on both sides.
 Try “Duckballs” over mashed potatoes ($8), Fish Tacos ($14.50), Brewmaster ($11) – a large bratwurst poached in Ruddy Duck IPA on a baguette, or a crab dish, like the popular “Steak and Cake” ($42) a Ribeye and Jumbo Lump Crab Cake.
 Order a frosty, the likes of Peach Nouveau and Apricot Wheat, brewed at the other Ruddy Duck Brewhouse in Solomons MD.
 The place is jumpin’ every night of the week.
 For a quiet corner of the Southern Shore, this is a happening place.

 EAT/PICNIC: St. Inigoes General Store.
-You’d just pass this nondescript side of the road convenience store if you didn’t know better.
+You’d just pass by this nondescript side of the road convenience store, unless you know better.
 The boxed lunches are better than most – fresh, gourmet, and perfect for a picnic table or boat cruise.
 But even cooler, St. Inigoes General Store has one of the largest collection of unique and rare sodas to be found anywhere.
 Come in for a tasting: butterscotch, glow-in-the-dark and others will blow your mind, even if modest owner, Tim Blasko, thinks its no big deal.

 Where to Stay in St. Mary’s County MD